 - wiring (panels to charge controller, battery to inverter)

 - The kit includes mounting hardware, so you won’t need to go hunting for suitable brackets.

-- WindyNation customer service is helpful and responsive.
+- Reviewers report that WindyNation customer service is helpful and responsive.

 - The inverter is a modified-sine model, which may not play well with sensitive electronic devices like some computers and CPAP machines.

-The Grape Solar GS-400 kit is a nice package that is made for consumers that are searching for a simple and basic solar set up.
-This kit is perfect for running lights, small pumps, charging electronic devices, and more!
-The kit is very easy to setup even for the novice solar installer and includes…
+The Grape Solar GS-400 kit is a nice package for consumers that are searching for a simple and basic – but high quality – solar set up.

 - The kit is very simple to set up, with some very well put together guides for everything you need to do.